 Recovery from alcoholism is possible—for you or for your friend or loved one.
 The important first step is to admit to the problem and then to seek professional help from Above It All.

 Above It All provides hope and healing to countless drug and alcohol clients throughout California.
 Something that sets us apart is our honest commitment to making a difference for our patients.
 Our client advocates are not only well trained, but also utterly determined to help the people placed in our care.
-As a client, you will feel loved from the very first minute you set foot in our facility.
+As a client of one of our facility partners, you will feel loved from the very first minute you set foot in our facility.

-We work with our clients to develop a treatment plan that makes sense for them—and we are proud to continue walking with them in their recovery journey even after they leave our inpatient or outpatient program.Find hope.
+Our partners work with clients to develop a treatment plan that makes sense for them—and we are proud to continue walking with them in their recovery journey even after they leave our inpatient or outpatient program.Find hope.
 Find recovery.
 Begin a commitment to lifelong recovery today—for yourself, for your friend, or for your loved one.
 Call our team today.